Dash-Industry-Forum/Dash-Industry-Forum.github.io/content/news/content-steering.md

 This is the result of the work in the Live and Ad Insertion task force in DASH-IF.
 The work is led by [Will Law](https://www.linkedin.com/in/wilaw/) from Akamai and is supported by several DASH-IF members: Akamai, Disney Streaming, Comcast, and Qualcomm.

 The community review is open until September 30th, 2022.
 Publication is expected by December 31, 2022.
 Comments may be submitted through the [github](https://github.com/Dash-Industry-Forum/Content-Steering/issues).

+This document is a candidate Technical Specification.
+DASH-IF is expecting to publish this initially, but to submit the specification to a formal specification organization.
+The primary choice is ETSI, for which DASH-IF has a PAS agreement.